 And, there are many more such differences, according to Dr.Nagaswamy ( an acclaimed archaeologist) in one of his talks.
 You may want to watch his talks on the Brihadeeswarar temple and the Chola sculptures

 The Sanctum Sanctorum that always remains cool

-The main deity of Gangaikondacholapuram is Brihadeeswara in the form of a Shiva Lingam of 13.5 m tall.
-In local dialect and Tamizh, the deity of Lord Shiva is referred to as ‘Bragadeeswarar’ or ‘Brihadeeswara’ meaning Great Lord or Lord of the World.
+The main deity of Gangaikondacholapuram is Brihadeeswarar in the form of a Shiva Lingam of 13.5 m tall.
+In local dialect and Tamizh, the deity of Lord Shiva is referred to as ‘Bragadeeswarar’ or ‘Brihadeeswarar’ meaning great Lord or Lord of the World.
 His consort is known as Periya Nayaki.

 It is said that there is a rare gemstone of Chandrakantha/Moonstone that has been installed beneath the Shiva lingam at Gangaikondacholapuram temple.
 The Sanskrit name for moonstone is Chandrakantha mani (Chandra is one of the names for the moon, Kantha means light, and Mani means jewel).

-Another interesting tidbit is that Chandrakantha mani is representative of feminine energy and Shiva lingam at Gangaikondacholapuram temple is supposed to be feminine in nature.
-I guess that explains the feminine hints in the architecture too!
+Another interesting lore is of Chandrakantha mani being representative of feminine energy and Shiva lingam at Gangaikondacholapuram temple is supposed to be feminine in nature.
+I guess that explains the feminine hints in the architecture too.